kukuu/AGILITY/white-paper/security-encryption.md

 # Security and Encryption

-Cloud app security: How not to fail  - https://techbeacon.com/app-dev-testing/cloud-app-security-how-not-fail

 Symmetric encryption uses a single key that needs to be shared among the people who need to receive the message while asymmetrical encryption uses a pair of public key and a private key to encrypt and decrypt messages when communicating.
 Asymmetric encryption takes relatively more time than the symmetric encryption.

 ## Symmetric Encryption